 delicate peach-gold bronzer very lightly applied

-milky colours, which look creamy, not wildly vibrant yet, as the top rose below
+milky or creamy colours, which look creamy, as the upper rose above

 still some Summer here so keep a little haze with more powder and less bronzer

 sheer and cream products, to create a moist and dewy finish as the bottom rose photo below; notice this isn't icy, glitter, metallic, bronze, it's just wet (kept within reason on a face)

 uplights on cheeks using coloured (coral, light beige, gold), not icy, products; remember that Light Spring's lightest colours are more colourful than Winter icy colours because they are pastels